 Here are the seven reasons why you are wasting your time keeping up with the Joneses:

 - People will use you

 - You are raising entitled children

-I’m not writing this to just write it.
+I’m not writing this just to write it.
 I am writing this because I’ve been there, done that.
-It lead to my financial mess and my unhappiness.
+It leads to my financial mess and my unhappiness.

-I am able to say that I am controlling my finances and living life with less money and less stuff.
-One of the many things that helps me keep my finances under control is by not wasting money.
+I can say that I am controlling my finances and living life with less money and less stuff.
+One of the many things that help me keep my finances under control is by not wasting money.

-Yet when someone mentions or talk about wasting money, we become very defensive about it.
-Many people will get down right ignorant as I learned when I wrote a post about things people waste their money on during the holiday season.
+When someone mentions or talks about wasting money, we become very defensive about it.
+Many people will get downright ignorant as I learned when I wrote a post about things people waste their money on during the holiday season.

-Top Ways You Will Be Wasting Your Money This Year
+How You Are Wasting Your Money